CIRA-Pulsars-and-Transients-Group/vcsbeam/doc/UsersGuide_Beamforming.md

 You can set the range of coarse channels to be processed via the `-f` option and by setting the number of MPI processes, with one coarse channel processed per process.

-`-f` is the lowest coarse channel to be processed.
+The argument of `-f` is the lowest coarse channel to be processed.
 It can either be an MWA receiver channel number (equal to the coarse channel centre frequency divided by 1.28 MHz), or a relative receiver channel number.
 To indicate a relative channel number, the first character of the argument must be either '`+`' or '`-`'.
-If it is `'+'`, then the number is considered an offset from the lowest coarse channel.
+If it is '`+`', then the number is considered an offset from the lowest coarse channel.
-If it is `'-'`, then the number is considered an offset from the highest coarse channel plus one, with `-1` therefore indicating the highest channel (similar to Python-style indexing).
+If it is '`-`', then the number is considered an offset from the highest coarse channel plus one, with `-1` therefore indicating the highest channel (similar to Python-style indexing).
 The default value is `+0`.

 The number of channels processed is equal to the number of MPI processes chosen.